AMileychik/Nike/README.md

 - Category list: Men, Women, Kids.
 - Each category contains:
-- Products with images and descriptions;
+- products with images and descriptions;
-- Introductory banners or product articles.
+- introductory banners or product articles.

 **Architecture:** MVP
 **Features:** the presenter manages the display logic and business logic, and the screen is scalable for any category.